dgruninger97/Part1PeerReview/Notebook.md

 #### Cons

 Again, this adds additional dependencies into our system.
-However a larger con is that this does not favor
+However a larger con is that this does not end up changing the functionality of the integrate() method.
+Instead, it more focuses on **changing the bounds of integration**.
+This would make it much more difficult for the client to properly set the bounds and step size to accurately get the area under the curve.

+### Preference

+I prefer the first design because it is better geared towards actually changing the value returned by the intergration method.
+We will have a greater flexibility on the ability the change what values will be returned by the integrate() method.
+This also does a better job of adding additional behavior without changing underlying code.